 CROWN CHAMPIONSHIPS

-PAX Aus is host to the Australian leg of the Cosplay Central Crown Championships of Cosplay.
+PAX Aus is proud to host the Australian leg of the Cosplay Central Crown Championships, ReedPop’s prestigious global cosplay competition.

 Frequently Asked Questions

-The Cosplay Central Crown Championships is a Global Cosplay competition run by RX Global.
-Australian Cosplayers will have the opportunity to be selected as a finalist to compete with a Global audience.
-The 2024 final will take place at C2E2, Chicago, USA.
-Date TBA.
+The Cosplay Central Crown Championships is a global cosplay competition run by RX Global.
+Australian cosplayers have the chance to be selected as a finalist and represent Australia on the world stage.

-The winner of the Australian leg will be crowned Sunday, October 8th at PAX Aus before they go on to compete in the international finals at C2E2 in Chicago.
+The winner will be crowned on Sunday, 12 October 2025 at PAX Aus and go on to compete in the international finals at MCM London Comic Con.

 Group entries are not permitted as the Championships are open to singular entries only.